perlin-network/life/README.md

 ./life < /path/to/your/wasm/program # entry point is `app_main` with no arguments by default
 ```

-## Integrating into your application
+## Executing WebAssembly Modules

-Suppose we have already read in the wasm bytecode to `input`.
+Suppose we have already loaded our *.wasm module's bytecode into the variable `var input []byte`.

-Set up the virtual machine:
+Lets pass the bytecode into a newly instantiated virtual machine:
 ```go
 vm, err := exec.NewVirtualMachine(input, exec.VMConfig{}, &exec.NopResolver{})
 if err != nil { // if the wasm bytecode is invalid